 Etsy may also need to collect VAT on Etsy Payments processing fees for sellers located in eligible Etsy Payments countries where required.

-Etsy provides downloadable VAT invoices to sellers in Australia, the EU, India, Japan, New Zealand, Norway, Russia, South Africa, South Korea, Switzerland, Taiwan, and Ukraine.
+Etsy provides downloadable VAT invoices to sellers in Australia, Canada, the EU, India, Japan, New Zealand, Norway, Russia, South Africa, South Korea, Switzerland, Taiwan, and Ukraine.

 VAT invoices will be available on the first of each month for the previous month’s statement.